 Are Yumbox lunch boxes worth it?

-A few CHOICE parents remark that they're lightweight, durable and easy to clean
+CHOICE parents who have used a Yumbox for their kids say that they're lightweight, durable and easy to clean.

 Parent of two, Jane, says: "We have three Yumboxes and I think they're great.
 They never leak, food looks more appealing in them, they eliminate the need for plastic wrap and individual packets/containers, and are easy for little hands to open and close."